 Croatians have always believed in three meals a day, with lunch being the main daily meal.
 This, unfortunately, has changed in last years, as many people work from 9-5, and simply aren't home for lunchtime.
 However, lunches are still big family affair on weekends.

 Typical Croatian food

 Below we introduce typical Croatian food.
-We tried to include variety of dishes to give you a taste of regional cuisines you can find in Croatia.
-We are not big meat eaters, so obviously, Istrian and Dalmatian food suit us the best.
+We tried to include a variety of dishes to give you a taste of different regional cuisines you can find in Croatia.
+We are not big meat eaters, so obviously, Istrian and Dalmatian food suits us the best.